awslabs/aws-virtual-application-management/docs/installationOverview.md

 You can also leverage an existing Domain Controller (with AD Connector) that resides on-prem as long as there is network connectivity between the VPC and your on-prem (VPN or Direct Connect).
 Additional prerequisites for leveraging AD Connector can be found [here](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/prereq_connector.html).

-* Active Directory must have an account created that AppStream will use as a service account Create a secret in Secrets Manager to store the credentials for this account.
+* Active Directory must have an account created that AppStream will use as a service account.
+Create a secret in Secrets Manager to store the credentials for this account.
 Add two keys named `username` and `password` with the appropriate values.
 For more information, see [Granting Permissions to Create and Manage Active Directory Computer Objects](https://docs.aws.amazon.com/appstream2/latest/developerguide/active-directory-admin.html#active-directory-permissions).